gpufit/Gpufit/docs/examples.rst

 		output_parameters_mean[j] /= output_states_histogram[0];
 	}

+In summary, the above example illustrates a simple call to *gpufit()* using a real dataset.
+When the fit is complete, the fit results are obtained and the output states are checked.
+Additionally, this example calculates some basic statistics describing the results.
+The code also illustrates how the input and output parameters are organized in memory.

 .. _linear-regression-example:

 Linear Regression Example
 -------------------------

+This example demonstrates the use of Gpufit to compute linear fits to a randomly generated dataset.
+The example is contained in the file Linear_Regression_Example.cpp_ and it can be built and executed within the project environment.
+This example illustrates how independent variables may be used in the fitting process, by taking advantage of the user_info parameter.
+In this example, a set of 10\ :sup:`4` individual fits are calculated.
+Each simulated dataset consists of 20 randomly generated data values.
+The *X* coordinates of the data points do not have a uniform spacing, but increase non-linearly.
+The user information data is used to pass the *X* values to *gpufit()*.
+The fits are unweighted, and the model function and model parameters are described in :ref:`linear-1d`.

+For details of how user_info is used to store the values of the independent variable for this fit model function, see the section of the Gpufit documentation describing the model functions, :ref:`fit-model-functions`.

 This example features:

 - Noisy data and random initial guesses for the parameters
-- Unequal spaced x position values given as custom user_info
+- Unequally spaced *X* position values, passed to *gpufit()* using the user_info parameter.

-It is contained in Linear_Regression_Example.cpp_ and can be built and executed within the project environment.

-In this example, a straight line is fitted to 10\ :sup:`4` noisy data sets.
-Each data set includes 20 data points.
-Locations of data points are scaled non-linear (exponentially).
-The user information given implicates the x positions of the data sets.
-The fits are unweighted and the model function and the model parameters are described in :ref:`linear-1d`.
+The following code illustrates how the *X* positions of the data points are stored in the user_info variable, for this model function.

-The custom x positions of the linear model are stored in the user_info.
+Note, however, that the way in which user_info is used by a model function may vary from function to function.

 .. code-block:: cpp